-Management review is a systematic, formal, frequent assessment done by an organization's top managers to measure the organization's management systems' effectiveness.
+Management review is a systematic, formal, frequent assessment of top managers to measure the effectiveness of the organisation's management systems.

-The purpose of the management review meeting is to evaluate the effectiveness of your management systems and identify any potential risks or opportunities for further actions.
-By conducting management reviews, you will ensure that all managers are going to be aware of the organisation status, changes, risks and opportunities.
+The management review meeting aims to evaluate your management systems' effectiveness and identify any potential risks or opportunities for further action.
+By conducting management reviews, you will ensure that all managers know the organisation's status, changes, risks and opportunities.
 Management review intends to identify potential risks and calibrate managers' knowledge with each other to ensure everyone is on the same page.
 Note that there are differences between management meetings and management reviews.
-The management meetings may incorporate day-to-day matters such as sales issues, project status, resources issues, etc. Whereas management review focuses on the requirements of the management systems.
+The management meetings may incorporate day-to-day matters such as sales, project status, resources, etc. Whereas management review focuses on the requirements of the management systems.

-A management system is defined as the way an organisation manages the interrelated parts of its business to achieve its objectives.
-ISO 9001, ISO 14001, ISO 45001, NDIS or etc can be addressed as a management system that an organisation uses to achieve its goals.
+A management system is defined as how an organisation manages the interrelated parts of its business to achieve its objectives.
+ISO 9001, ISO 14001, ISO 45001, NDIS, etc can be addressed as an organisation's management system to achieve its goals.